Learning Outcomes

 This article has covered the following key knowledge points:

-- Leading questions are generally barred on direct but allowed on cross-examination, with exceptions for preliminary matters, hostile, or adverse witnesses.
+- Leading questions are generally barred on direct examination but allowed on cross, with important exceptions for preliminary matters, witnesses needing assistance, and adverse or hostile witnesses.

 Key Terms and Concepts